usequatro/quatro-web-client/README.md

 1. Run `npm run build-and-deploy`.

 There's a slack integration configured (see [messageSlack.sh](./messageSlack.sh)) so the Quatro worksplace #deploys channel will be notified.

-## Technical To Do's

-1. Make a separate Firebase project for development.